fadden/CiderPress2/DiskArc/FS/RDOS-notes.md

 A later effort, ProDOS RDOS, converted the files to ProDOS and replace the OS entirely.
 The conversion program gave the formats the following labels:

- - `RDOS33` - 16-sector RDOS (same sector format as DOS 3.3), uses ProDOS sector skew
+ - `RDOS33` - 16-sector (same physical format as DOS 3.3), uses ProDOS sector skew
- - `RDOS32` - 13-sector RDOS (same sector format as DOS 3.2), uses physical sector skew
+ - `RDOS32` - 13-sector (same physical format as DOS 3.2), uses physical sector skew
- - `RDOS3` - 13-sector RDOS on a 16-sector disk, uses physical sector skew
+ - `RDOS3` - 13-sector layout on a 16-sector disk, uses physical sector skew

 To avoid confusion with other documentation sources, I will continue to use the names here.